I am a Renaissance Art Historian & Author specializing in historical novels set in Italy.

 Rossetti refers to himself as a virtuoso pianist.
 This particular musical style concentrates on explosiveness, technique, and passion.
 His favorite composers are Liszt and Rachmaninoff.
 Among the most challenging pieces he has performed are Liszt's Transcendental Studies and Rachmaninoff's third concert (the famous Rach 3).

-A few years ago, he performed a romantic concerto at the Monferrato Classic Festival in Piedmont.
+He performed a romantic concerto at the Monferrato Classic Festival in Piedmont.
 The music he chose was dedicated to his love, Simona.
 After listening to Rossetti's performance, one journalist writing about the event described the passionate pianist as having "fingers of steel, a heart of burning lava, and the courage of a lion."

-Apt descriptions as far as this author is concerned.
+Apt descriptions, as far as this author is concerned.

 I had never heard of Tiziano Rossetti until recently at a musical competition.
 Although this event was open to the public, there were less than six audience members besides the judges.
 Rossetti, unassuming and calm, materialized on stage after a banal introduction.
 The moment his fingers touched the ivory keys, I knew this was no typical concert pianist.

 He had prudently selected a piece from Liszt that showcased his incredible skill, range, and passion: "Après une lecture du Dante."
 The composer wrote this musical masterpiece in honor of Dante Alighieri's Divine Comedy, specifically, Dante's Inferno.
 Noted for its legendary difficulty, it is considered the workhorse of all the great piano virtuosos.